 Pally is compatible with any pallets, as long as the selected robot has enough reach across the pallet.
-Please configure the pallet dimensions in the Pally Pallet Builder (https://palletizer.rocketfarm.no/home).
+Please configure the pallet dimensions in the Pally Pallet Builder, either online (https://myrobot.cloud/) or offline on the teach pendant

 Pally can palletize on two separate pallets.